-5 Tips For Making A Simple Pizza A Healthy Dinner
+5 Tips For Turning A Simple Pizza Into A Healthy Dinner — Plus 10 Great Recipes For Inspo

-And not only that, making your pizza at home gives you more control over the ingredients that go into it.
+Not only that, making it at home gives you more control over the ingredients that go into the pie.
 You can use it as an opportunity to sneak in extra nutrients and to add your favorite flavors, which is a win-win in our book.
+Here, find some of our favorite tips and recipes for a healthier take on pizza:

 1. Make your own crust, or opt for a healthier alternative.

 When it comes to the wide world of baking, pizza crust is actually on the easier end of the spectrum for make-from-scratch simplicity.
-It's also manageable to make your own paleo-friendly or even a cauliflower or zucchini-based crust for an alternative to the bready classic—though you can recruit your sourdough starter for a chewy bread crust.
-The crust can also be a great place to sneak in some protein, through the sneaky means of a chickpea-based crust.
+It's also manageable to make your own grain-free or even a veggie-based crust for an alternative to the bready classic—though you can recruit your sourdough starter for a chewy bread crust.
+The crust can also be a great place to sneak in some protein, by using a high protein flour or keto-substitute.

 If you do opt for purchasing a premade crust, you're in luck: Recent years have seen a ton of innovation in the world of pre-prepped pizza crusts.
-With everything from cauliflower crust (of course) to almond flour mixes, the options also give you a choice for how much work you want to do: For the simplest, opt for a pre-rolled crust, or buy a mix that you just need to add a few ingredients to.
+With everything from cauliflower crust (of course) to almond flour mixes, the options also give you a choice for how much work you want to do.
+For the simplest option, go for a pre-rolled crust, or buy a mix that you just need to add a few ingredients to.

 2. Load it with veggies.